Many people believe the hill myna bird is better at mimicking humans than a parrot!

 - In a tree or in river banks

 - Age of Molting

-Mynah birds are passerines or songbirds.
+Myna birds are passerines or songbirds.
 They don’t all belong to one species or even one genus.
 All of them, basically, are types of starlings and belong to the family Sturnidae.
-These intelligent, admittedly noisy, and fascinating birds have been introduced around the world, including California, Hawaii, Florida, Australia, New Zealand, and Japan.
-Some species of mynah make enjoyable pets.
+These intelligent, admittedly noisy, and fascinating birds have been introduced around the world, including in California, Hawaii, Florida, Australia, New Zealand, and Japan.
+Some species of myna make enjoyable pets.